Enzoic/enzoic_azure_ad_b2c/README.md

 ### Adding Enzoic to PasswordReset policy
 This section will continue the walk through by showing how to update the PasswordReset policy to use the Enzoic integration.

-* Starting from the previously modified _TrustFrameworkExtensions.xml_ file, we will update another Technical Profile in the Enzoic `ClaimProvider`.
+* Starting from the previously modified _TrustFrameworkExtensions.xml_ file, we will update another Technical Profile in the Enzoic `ClaimsProvider`.
 This just adds an additional Validation Technical Profile into the Technical Profile as it was defined in the Base file.

 ```xml
 <ClaimsProvider>